superit23/web3_research/ctfs/dvd_v4/README.md

     }
 ```

-Each oracle is simple an externally owned account that is allowed to report a price to the `TrustfulOracle`.
+Each oracle is simply an externally owned account that is allowed to report a price to the `TrustfulOracle`.
 The `TrustfulOracle` computes the price it buys and sells for based off of the median of the three oracles.
 The median is actually a decent choice here.
 The median of a set is the just middle number when sorted.
 Imagine if they used averages and one oracle was malicious or compromised.
 The prices could look like `(1.5 eth, 1.3 eth, 9999999 eth)`.
 The average would be `3,333,335.8 eth`, but the median would only be `1.5 eth`.
 To abitrarily control the median, you would need to control over half the oracles.

 Wait.